Depth Optimization¶

 from matplotlib import pyplot as plt

-from pythermogis import calculate_doublet_performance
+from pythermogis.aquifer import Aquifer

 # output directory to write output to

-output_data_path = Path(__file__).parent.parent / "resources" / "test_output" / "example9"
+output_data_path = Path("test_output") / "example9"

 output_data_path.mkdir(parents=True, exist_ok=True)